TechFusionMasters/ValueMapper/README.md

 ## Limitations

 - Does not support deep object mapping (nested objects must be mapped separately)
-- Collection properties must be mapped manually
+- Collection properties within objects must be mapped manually (though `MapList` is available for mapping lists of objects)
 - Only public properties are mapped
 - Properties must have both getter and setter to be mapped
 - Basic caching implementation